Carrickmacross Emmets GAC: 1910s

-After the match was over the County Secretary got the referee’s decision which was as follows: The Emmets have won on the score of 2.00 to 1.01 but since a player of the former stoutly refused to obey my ruling, I have no alternative but to award the match to Magherarney.
+After the match was over the County Secretary got the referee’s decision which was as follows: "The Emmets have won on the score of 2.00 to 1.01 but since a player of the former stoutly refused to obey my ruling, I have no alternative but to award the match to Magherarney."
 The referee's report was adopted and Magherarney declared champions.
-Carrickmacross: Clifford, John Slevin, James Downey, Kelly, McConnon, Jess Connolly, Kiely, Clinton, James Devine, Nig McCaffrey, Jemmy Duffy, T Finnegan, Mick Keelan, John Gartlan, Nugent.

 Doohamlet was the venue on Sunday (1 October 1915) for three matches; one being the Senior Football final of 1915 between Carrickmacross and Killeevan.
 There was a very large attendance and the weather was beautiful.
 Proceedings opened with a hurling match between North and South (Carrickmacross) which the South won!
 The big event then took place with the Emmets being represented by Downey, Cooney, Connolly, M’Califf, Gartlan, Kelly, McCaffrey, Farrell, Hand, Keelan, Farrell, Marron, Kelly.
 On turning over Carrickmacross assumed the upper hand and ran out winners by 1.05 to 0.02.
-The losers put up a great fight but on the whole they missed many scores.

 Application had been made for a new team in Carrickmacross in 1918.
 The Chairman said he thought the same could not be granted till Annual Convention.
 Mr Devine said he understood some of the officers of the Emmets were in the new club, although the Emmets had made no change.
 The Chairman advocated unity and said a town like Carrickmacross could be scarcely afford two clubs.
 No matter how they might differ politically, they should all join hands in the GAA.
 It was eventually decided that representatives from both clubs meet in the Catholic Hall to discuss the question of amalgamation for league purposes this season.
-The reorganised amalgamation went on to win the Senior Football Championship!
+The reorganised amalgamation went on to win the Senior Football Championship.